Top Food-on-the-Go Trends

 What’s Happening with QSRs?

 QSRs are evolving rapidly as more technology is changing the landscape.
-Advents such as touch screens and mobile POS give customers ordering choices.
+Advents such as touch screens and mobile iPad POS System give customers ordering choices.
 They don’t need to go to the counter if they don’t want to do so.
 Plus, the rise of third-party delivery services, like Uber Eats and GrubHub, are making QSR even more accessible.
 Consumers love that they don’t need to leave the house to get their favorite burger.

 To keep pace with other food-on-the-go trends, many QSRs are offering ready-to-serve options that can be purchased with a meal and taken to eat later.
 These ready-to-serve options include menu items like pre-made sandwiches and salads.